Rayji96/foundry-V5/README.md

 * Brazilian Portuguese localization started by [danielmalka]
 * Icons used with permissions from [cftarbay]
 * CSS improvements by [lipefl]
+* Incredible work on dot and box counters by [erizocosmico]

 [Foundry Shield 0.7.9]: https://img.shields.io/badge/Foundry-0.7.9-informational
 [Foundry URL]: https://foundryvtt.com